Septic and Sewage Banner2.png

 New Septic System and Existing Septic System Repair

 If you need a new septic system or an existing one repaired, you are either constructing a new home or business, need to upgrade a failing or insufficient system, or add capacity due to increased demands on your system, a KCHD septic permit is required.
-All septic work requiring a permit must be completed by a licensed septic contractor (link to contractor database).
+All septic work requiring a permit must be completed by a licensed septic contractor.
 Kane County Private Sewage Ordinance prohibits septic work requiring a permit to be completed by licensed contractors, even for homeowners on their own property.

 1. If you need a new system, ensure you do not have access to public sewer.
 Unless access to public sewer requires more than a 4-inch pipe or creates an undue hardship, you will need to connect to public sewer.
 If you are close to public sewer but a hardship exists, you will need to provide documentation to KCHD with your septic permit application.